 I’m also finding myself, once again, wishing to be a better person.
 Some of the stories, while funny happening to someone else, would have left me in a rage (the nasty, self-important Russian lady for example).
 I don’t handle situations like that well and I certainly don’t view them as entertaining snippets of my life’s lore.
 I’m obviously not quite the lover of life and people person Candace is, but this book leaves me thinking about that at least.
 Seeing someone handle terrible situations, nasty people, horrible luck, and just bizarre circumstance with such grace (tears and squeaky voice notwithstanding) is sure to give you pause.
 I won’t make a silly proclamation that I’m a better person for having read this book but I certainly feel myself wanting to be and perhaps that’s an important first step.

-I give this book 4 1/2 Baby Dill Pickles* out of 5.
+I give Prescription for Disaster 4 1/2 Baby Dill Pickles* out of 5.
 It’s a definite must read.
 I’d give it 5 out of 5 for entertainment alone but the stickler in me just can’t stop wishing it was a bit more polished.

 I should note that Candace also has a blog that you’ll undoubtedly enjoy just as much as this book.